CtrlK

 Distinctiveness Conflict Risk

-The concept of 'evidence freshness' and 'stale decisions' is somewhat niche, which helps with distinctiveness, but the vague 'governance actions' could overlap with other governance or compliance-related skills.
+The concept of 'evidence freshness' and 'stale decisions' is somewhat niche, reducing broad conflict risk, but 'governance actions' is generic enough to overlap with other governance or compliance-related skills.

 2 / 3